 3. To maintain civil discourse, we have a zero-tolerance policy for anyone who posts ad hominems, or otherwise inflammatory, extraneous, or off-topic messages.
 Doing so will get you permanently moderated.

-7. Persistent violations of guidelines 4 to 6 will get you permanently moderated.
+8. Persistent guidelines violations will get you permanently moderated.

 To see the collection of prior postings to the list,